USHERING IN A NEW ERA OF PHILANTHROPY AND LEADERSHIP

 His willingness to take part in the first study led to the enrollment of more than 1,068 patients in POG to date, and the publishing of 25 research papers.

-The Rix Family Foundation generously supported POG at the Foundation’s 2014 Inspiration Gala with a gift of $1.5 million, and in 2017 Laurie donated $500,000 in Neil’s honour toward the hereditary cancer program.
+The Rix Family Foundation generously supported POG at the Foundation’s 2014 Inspiration Gala with a gift of $1.5 million, and in 2017 Laurie donated $500,000 to establish the Neil Macrae Hereditary Cancer Research Fund.

 October is breast cancer awareness month.
 You can help change outcomes for women and men facing breast cancer in British Columbia.
 To learn more please contact Alyson Killam at email@example.com or 604.877.6160